jnozzi/cocoadev.com/markdown/NSOutlineViewPersistence.md

 In order for setAutosaveExpandedItems:YES  to work you must also implement outlineView:itemForPersistentObject: and outlineView:persistentObjectForItem:  as well as setting an autosaveName.

-All this info is of course found in the docs for General/NSOutlineView.
+All this info is of course found in the docs for NSOutlineView.